-Because the Sacramento area is considered to be seismically-neutral, many San Francisco Bay Area companies colocate their servers in the Sacramento area rather than within an active seismic zone.
+Because the Sacramento, California area is considered to be seismically-neutral, many San Francisco Bay Area companies colocate their servers in the Sacramento area rather than within an active seismic zone.

-This also means that there are a number of available data center options for businesses in cities ranging from Sacramento to Rancho Cordova to Elk Grove to Davis.
+This also means that there are a number of available data center options for businesses in cities ranging from the City of Sacramento to Rancho Cordova to Elk Grove to Davis.

-Data centers come in different shapes and sizes, but they all ultimately serve the same purpose for businesses — a secured area for important business applications and data.
+Data centers come in different shapes and sizes, but they all ultimately serve the same purpose for businesses—a secured area for important business applications and data.
+They are also an important part of business continuity.

 The location of these facilities is often associated with the presence of “diverse-path fiber”, which means there is service from two or more separate internet backbones entering the building.
 If one backbone is cut or otherwise compromised, there will be service continuity from the other pipe(s).

-Here is an overview of some of the data centers in the Sacramento area.
+Here is an overview of some of the data centers in the Greater Sacramento area.

 Sacramento Data Center Providers